Home Health Nurse Visa Sponsorship Jobs in Ohio

 Which visa types are most common for home health nurse roles in Ohio?

-The H-1B and EB-3 pathways are most commonly used for registered nurses in Ohio.
+The H-1B visa and EB-3 pathways are most commonly used for registered nurses in Ohio.
 H-1B requires the role to qualify as a specialty occupation, which is supportable for RNs with a BSN.
 The EB-3 immigrant visa, often paired with PERM labor certification, is a common permanent residency route for nurses.
 Internationally educated nurses must also pass NCLEX-RN and obtain Ohio Board of Nursing licensure before sponsorship can proceed.

 Which cities in Ohio have the most home health nurse sponsorship jobs?